 On January 16, 2019, Ohio’s Medical Marijuana Control Program formally launched with the official opening of the first dispensaries in Wintersville, Canton, and Sandusky.
 Years in the making, Ohio’s program provides alternative medical treatment to qualifying patients but also raises serious questions for employers on how to deal with employees who qualify for use.
-Conflicting federal and state laws as well as concerns about how to remain compliant in the face of an evolving regulatory landscape should be of the utmost concern to every Ohio business owner.
-Now that medical marijuana has landed in Ohio, here are the top questions employers may have:
+Conflicting federal and state laws, as well as concerns about how to remain compliant in the face of an evolving regulatory landscape, should be of the utmost concern to every Ohio business owner.
+With medical marijuana firmly in place in Ohio, here are the top questions employers may have:

 Are employers required to accommodate medical marijuana use?